ocelot-engineering/design-patterns-javascript/README.md

 -   Decouple abstraction from implementation.
     -   Both abstraction and implementation exist as hierarchies.

+#### Composite

+-   A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner.

 ## Miscellaneous notes

 -   Fluent interfaces return this so calls can be chained.